PrestonZ82/Machine-Learning-Portfolio/README.md

 The fifth person(me) managed the project and wrote a report on kNN, decision trees, clustering methods, PCA, LDA for both classification and regression when applicable.
 You can see my work [here](ML_Narrative_Document.pdf)
 ## sklearn in Python
 Used sklearn in python to try and read in a data set and do logistic regression, decision tree, and neural network.
 I had trouble completing some of it.
 You can view the notebook [here](notebook.pdf)

+## Image Classification
+This assigment was to take an image dataset from kaggle and perform multiple image classifcaiton models on it.
+I attempted to do a sequtinal model, then include CNN and RNN in seperate tests.
+Lastly, I tried using a pretrained model.
+I used the intel image classficaitoon model from Kaggle.
+You can find the notebook [here](ImageClassification.ipynb) and you can find the analysis [here](MachineLearningImageClassificationAnalysis.pdf)